Spectral transfer morphisms for unipotent affine Hecke algebras: The spectral transfer category of unipotent Hecke algebras

 \subsubsection{Induction and cuspidality of unipotent STMs}

-This brings us to an informal discussion of the heuristic ideas and surprising facts behind the notion of STMs.
-We will concentrate on the behaviour of STM between unipotent affine Hecke algebras (with their canonical normalization as discussed in \ref{subsub:normunipha}).
-We refer to such STMs as "\emph{unipotent STMs}".
+This brings us to an informal discussion of the heuristic ideas and surprising facts behind the notion of STMs between unipotent affine Hecke algebras (with their canonical normalizations as in \ref{subsub:normunipha}).
+We refer to such STMs as ``\emph{unipotent STMs}".
 Let $G^u$ be an absolutely almost simple unramified group over $k$, and let $G$ denote a $k$ quasi-split group in the same inner class.
 We fix a maximal $K$-split torus $S\subset G$ defined over $k$.
 Let the automorphism induced by the action of the Frobenius $F$ of $G$ on the character lattice of $S$ be denoted by $\theta$.
 We will assume that $u=\dot\omega\in N\mathbb{B}$ is a representative of an element $\bar\omega\in\Omega/(1-\theta)\Omega$ (as in paragraph \ref{par:uniprep}).
 We choose a minimal $F$-stable parabolic subgroup $A_0\subset G$.
-These data give rise to the "local index" of $G^F$, a (possibly twisted) affine Dynkin diagram which contains a hyperspecial node, whose underlying finite root system is the restricted root system of $G^{F}$ with respect to the $k$-split center of $A^{F}_0$ (again, we apologize for denoting the restricted roots of $G(k)$ as "coroots").
-We can now "untwist" the affine diagram by doubling some of the restricted roots of $G(k)$; the resulting root system is denoted by $R_0^\vee$.
-We have thus associated a based root datum $\mc{R}:=(R_0,X,R_0^\vee,Y, F_0^\vee)$ such that the "untwisted" local index of $G(k)$ equals $(R_0^\vee)^{(1)}$, and $u$ acts on this affine diagram via the action of $\omega$ as a special affine diagram automorphism.
-Notice that $u$ acts natural on the roots system $R_0$ by means of an element $w_u\in W_0(R_0)$.
+These data give rise to the ``local index" of $G^F$, a (possibly twisted) affine Dynkin diagram which contains a hyperspecial node, whose underlying finite root system is the restricted root system of $G^{F}$ with respect to the $k$-split center of $A^{F}_0$ (again, we apologize for denoting the restricted roots of $G(k)$ as ``coroots").
+We can now ``untwist" the affine diagram by doubling some of the restricted roots of $G(k)$; the resulting root system is denoted by $R_0^\vee$.
+We have thus associated a based root datum $\mc{R}:=(R_0,X,R_0^\vee,Y, F_0^\vee)$ such that the ``untwisted" local index of $G(k)$ equals $(R_0^\vee)^{(1)}$, and $u$ acts on this affine diagram via the action of $\omega$ as a special affine diagram automorphism.
+Notice that $u$ acts naturally on the root system $R_0$ by means of an element $w_u\in W_0(R_0)$.
 The local index comes equipped with integers $m_S(a_i)$ attached to the nodes $a_i$, which we transfer unaltered to the nodes of the untwisted diagram.
-This is the arithmetic diagram $\Sigma_a(\mc{R},m)$ of \cite[2.1.10]{Opd4} associated to $\mc{H}^{IM}$.
-The associated spectral diagram $\Sigma_s(\mc{R},m)$ is an untrwisted affine Dynkin diagram for the affine root system $\mc{R}_m=R_m^{(1)}$.
-Let $T$ denote the complex algebraic torus with character lattice $X$.
+This is the arithmetic diagram $\Sigma_a(\mc{R},m)$ of \cite[Subsection 2.3]{Opd4} associated to $\mc{H}^{IM}$.
+The associated spectral diagram $\Sigma_s(\mc{R},m)$ is an untwisted affine Dynkin diagram for the affine root system $\mc{R}^m=R_m^{(1)}$.
+Let $T$ be the complex algebraic torus with character lattice $X$.